Range, Endurance, and Optimal Speed Estimates for Multicopters: Motor Model

 \subsection{Experimental Validation}

 To validate the model, 44 different motor-propeller combinations have been measured on a thrust-test stand.
 The recorded data contains motor speeds, generated thrust, aerodynamic drag torque, and power consumption.
-Fig.~\ref{fig:motor_efficiency} exemplarily shows measured efficiencies along with the fitted models according to (\ref{eq:eta}) for six different motor-propeller pairings.
+Fig.~\ref{fig:motor_efficiency} exemplarily shows measured efficiencies along with the fitted models (\ref{eq:eta}) for six different motor-propeller pairings.

 Motor-propeller pairings following the manufacturers' recommendations (solid lines, circle marks) follow a very similar shape.
-They achieve \unit[70-85]{\%} efficiency for a wide range of operating conditions.
+They achieve 70-85\,\% efficiency for a wide range of operating conditions.
 If the propeller is too small for the motor (2400KV - 3.0''), the mechanical friction lowers the overall efficiency unless the motor is operated at very high speeds.
 If the propeller is too large (2400KV - 6.0'', 1500KV - 12''), the efficiency drastically decreases at higher propeller speeds because the motor \emph{stalls} (is unable to achieve the commanded speed) and gets very hot.

-Because all recommended motor-propeller combinations achieve $\unit[80-85]{\%}$ motor efficiency near maximum power and around \unit[75]{\%} at typical operating conditions, a constant motor efficiency of $\eta_M = 0.75$ is used, unless otherwise indicated.
+Because all recommended motor-propeller combinations achieve $80-85\,\%$ motor efficiency near maximum power and around 75\,\% at typical operating conditions, a constant motor efficiency of $\eta_M = 0.75$ is used, unless otherwise indicated.
 Only when highly accurate range and endurance estimates are required, the full motor model (\ref{eq:eta}) is used.
-In such cases, a thrust test stand is needed to identify the model coefficients for the given motor-propeller pairing.
+In such cases, a thrust test stand is needed to identify the model coefficients for the given motor-propeller pairing. \review{Because the BEM model takes the full flow-state around the propeller into account measurements obtained on a static thrust test-stand transfer well to dynamic flights.}